Do Hair Loss Vitamins Really Promote Hair Growth?

 Vitamin C

-The damage from free radicals (harmful molecules in the body), can damage hair follicles causing hair to fall out.
-Vitamin C is an antioxidant that reduces the stress placed on hair follicles by free radicals.
+The damage from free radicals (harmful molecules in the body), can negatively impact hair follicles causing hair to fall out.
+Vitamin C is an antioxidant that reduces the stress placed on follicles by free radicals.
 A lack of vitamin C can also cause anaemia, a side effect of which is hair loss.
 An added benefit of vitamin C is that it produces collagen, an amino acid which acts as a building block for thick and healthy hair.
 Foods rich in vitamin C include peppers, guavas, broccoli and citrus fruits.

 Vitamin D